wabubby/Econ-Obsidian/CIE 3M1a/HDI.md

-On the contrary to [[GDP]], the Human Development Index seeks to measure the standard of living: happiness, development, the arts, etc.
+On the contrary to [[GDP]], the Human Development Index seeks to measure the standard of living:
+- happiness
+- development
+- the arts
+- mortality rates
+- disease

 #SocietalMeasure